Atalanta/cucumber-chef/README.md

     $ cucumber-chef test myproject --tags @wip -c -v -b

-To take advantage of cucumber profiles, create a `cucumber.yml` configuration file in your `.cucumber-chef` directory off your chef-repo.
+To take advantage of cucumber profiles, create a `cucumber.yml` configuration file in the root of your chef-repo; just as you would with any other project using cucumber.
 In this file you can take full advantage of the Cucumber profiles as definied on their wiki, https://github.com/cucumber/cucumber/wiki/cucumber.yml.

-    └── .cucumber-chef/
-        └── cucumber.yml

-Here is an example `cucumber.yml` which turns on colored output, verbosity and full backtraces for all test runs:
+Here is an example default project for `cucumber.yml` which turns on colored output, verbosity and full backtraces for all test runs:

     ---
     default: -c -v -b